 This means that when you sell the property, for any year that your home is not your principal residence, you will be required to pay capital gains tax for that period.
 The Canada Revenue Agency has a worksheet available to help determine the taxable amount for such situations.

-If you have questions on this or anything else having to do with your principal residence designation, see the Canada Revenue website to avoid an unexpected tax bill when you sell your home
+If you have questions on this or anything else having to do with your principal residence tax designation, see the Canada Revenue website to avoid an unexpected principal residence ztax bill when you sell your home